ozyx/huemanity/README.md

 # get request sent to bridge and state printed out
 huemanity debug

+# discover bridges on the network (experimental)
+huemanity discover
 ```

 Even simpler, if you have a file with the state already recorded, you can do the